barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 <br>

 <a name="footnote-geocoding-ref"></a>
 We were able to geocode ~96% of the stop and frisk incidents<sup>[1](#footnote-geocoding)</sup>, which are shown in the interactive map above.
-The map enables filtering by race, gender, age, and type of stop and choropleths of ward, neighborhood clusters, police sector, police service area, and census tract are toggleable.
+The map enables filtering by race, gender, age, and type of stop.
+Choropleth layers for ward, neighborhood clusters, police sector, police service area, and census tract are also toggleable.
+The geocoded dataset is available [here](https://github.com/mahkah/dc_stop_and_frisk).

 Stop and Frisk: Neighborhood Overview
 --------------